 As a nonprofit fundraising professional, you’ve undoubtedly encountered a variety of online fundraising methods in the past.
-Online donation pages, pledge fundraising, crowdfunding, and now Facebook fundraising— online fundraising is immensely popular due to the convenience of giving and unlimited reach of the internet.
+Online donation pages, pledge fundraising, crowdfunding, and now Facebook Challenges— online fundraising is immensely popular due to the convenience of giving and unlimited reach of the internet.

-At GoodUnited, we work with nonprofit organizations to raise their relationships with supporters through Facebook fundraising.
+At GoodUnited, we work with nonprofit organizations to raise their relationships with supporters through Facebook Challenges.
 While doing so, we’ve seen firsthand the importance of creating unique, engaging experiences for online supporters to maintain relationships in the long run.
 Because of that, we’ve assembled this guide to online fundraising.
 In it, you’ll explore the following:

 Online fundraising has unlimited reach and unlimited potential— but, there’s also the risk of donor fatigue if you don’t keep your efforts unique and interesting.
 So, let’s start with an overview of online fundraising before examining 20+ ideas to make your calendar pop.